hugoduncan/tools.cli/README.md

 This is useful when your extra arguments look like switches.

+## Unknown Options

+ If you `clojure.tools.cli/*allow-unknown-opts?*` to true around your call to `cli`, unknown options will be passed through in the returned arguments.
+This can be useful when building a modular command line processor.

 ## Banner

 The third item in the resulting vector is a banner useful for